ashishmainali/Haash/README.md

 4. Run: `./a.out`

 ## Example
-main.cpp provides an example usage of this hashing algorithm repository.
+hashval.cpp provides an example usage of this hashing algorithm repository.
 It hashes the first argument given when running the object file.

 1. Clone the repository onto your disk: `https://github.com/ashishmainali/haash.git`
 2. Compile: `make main`